-LED Indication DAY ALARM Red to indicate one or more of the following conditions: 1.
-The connected beacon is experiencing a failure in Day mode.
-2. The beacon is not communicating with the SC 370.
-The Day Alarm will be accompanied by the Night Alarm and the Comm.
-Alarm in this instance.
-NIGHT ALARM Red to indicate one or more of the following conditions: 1.
-The connected beacon is experiencing a failure in Night mode.
-2. The beacon is not communicating with the SC 370.
-The Night Alarm will be accompanied by the Day Alarm and the Comm.
-Alarm in this instance.
-3. Beacon IR failure.
-Activation of Night Alarm due to IR failure requires that "IR Enable" and "IR Alarm Is Night Alarm" are set to "Yes".
-See Section 3 "Site Tower Config." for additional information.
-MARKER ALARM Red to indicate one or more of the following conditions: 1.
-One or more L-810 markers have failed.(FTS 370d L-864/865 only) 2.
-The marker interface board is not communicating with the SC 370 .
+LED Indication DAY ALARM • Red when the connected beacon is not communicating with the SC 370 in Day mode. • The Day Alarm will be accompanied by the Night Alarm and the Comm.
+Alarm.
+NIGHT ALARM • Red when the connected beacon is not communicating with the SC 370 in Night mode. • The Night Alarm will be accompanied by the Day Alarm and the Comm.
+Alarm.
+MARKER ALARM • Red if the marker interface board is not communicating with the SC 370.
 The Marker Alarm will be accompanied by the Comm.
-Alarm in this instance.
-PHOTODIODE Red when more than 19 hours have passed since the system has changed modes via the photodiode input.
-COMM ALARM Red to indicate a communications failure in one or more of the following conditions: 1.
-One or more connected units (Systems 2 - 6) are not communicating with System 1.
-2. The connected beacon is not communicating with the SC 370.
-The Comm.
-Alarm will be accompanied by the Day Alarm and Night Alarm.
-3. The connected marker tier is not communicating with the SC 370.
-The Comm.
-Alarm will be accompanied by the Marker Alarm.
-GPS SYNC More than one hour has passed since the unit received a GPS Sync. pulse.
-DAY MODE Green continuous when unit is in DAY mode, blinking when the unit is in manual DAY mode.
-RED NIGHT Green continuous when unit is in RED NIGHT mode, blinking when the unit is in manual RED NIGHT mode.
-WHITE NIGHT Green continuous when unit is in WHITE NIGHT mode, blinking when the unit is in manual WHITE NIGHT mode.
-485 TX Red blinking when the unit is sending data to other units in the system.
-485 RX Red blinking when the unit is receiving data from other units in the system.
+Alarm.
+PHOTODIODE Red when more than 19 hours have passed since the system has changed modes via the photodiode input. • Red when the connected beacon is not communicating with the SC 370.
+COMM ALARM The Comm.
+Alarm will be accompanied by the Day Alarm and the Night Alarm GPS SYNC Red when more than one hour has passed since the unit received a GPS Sync. pulse.
+DAY MODE Continuous green when unit is in DAY mode DATMODE Blinking green when the unit is in manual DAY mode.
+RED NIGHT Continuous green when unit is in RED NIGHT mode REDINIGHT Blinking green when the unit is in manual RED NIGHT mode.
+WHITE NIGHT Continuous green when unit is in WHITE NIGHT mode Blinking green when the unit is in manual WHITE NIGHT mode.
+485 TX • Blinking red when the unit is sending data to other units in the system.
+485 RX • Blinking red blinking when the unit is receiving data from other units in the system.
 FLASH Active only if GPS is enabled.
 Blinks approximately once per minute when SAT lock is achieved.